eReefs/ereefs.github.io/VisualIdentity.md

 }
 ```

+The [ereefs-reset.css](./docs/assets/css/ereefs-reset.css) HTML reset stylesheet includes this rule, and you can use `font-family: var(--ereefs-code-font-family)` for any other CSS rule after that stylesheet has been imported.

 ## Logos

 The official eReefs Logo image files can be found in this repository at [docs/assets/images/logos/](./docs/assets/images/logos/),  and referenced at runtime at <https://www.ereefs.org.au/assets/images/logos/>.